 SQE Training at the Academy of Smart Lawyers

 At our dedicated SQE service, we offer a tailored and effective preparation experience, distinct from the “conveyor belt” style.
-We’ve successfully assisted hundreds of lawyers, including SQE resitters and foreign lawyers, who have faced challenges in passing the exams, proving our expertise with a personalised approach to both SQE 1 and SQE 2 preparation.
+We’ve successfully assisted hundreds of lawyers, including SQE resitters and foreign lawyers, who have faced challenges in passing the exams, proving our expertise with a personalised approach to both SQE 1 courses and SQE 2 preparation.

 Our Key Features: